wojtask/clrs4e-solutions/README.md

 chmod +x util/install_fonts.sh && sudo util/install_fonts.sh
 ```

-Once the environment is prepared, you can compile the document to PDF by running the following command:
+Once the environment has been prepared, you can compile the document to PDF by running the following command:

 ```shell
 latexmk -pdf -file-line-error -halt-on-error -interaction=nonstopmode clrs4e-solutions.tex